 Any money taken from the business for day-to-day operations must be carefully recorded.
-All invoices, cash slips, receipts and account statements must be recorded in the bookkeeping system to show the business has used that money.
+All invoices, cash slips, receipts and account statements must be recorded in the bookkeeping system to show that money has been used by the business.
 These documents must be authorized as valid expenses.

-Tax returns have a section that allows for the expenses to be claimed, which decreases the profit a business makes, allowing less tax to be paid.
+Tax returns have a section that allows for the expenses to be claimed, and this decreases the profit a business makes allowing less tax to be paid.

 Envoice provides a way for all expense documents to be scanned into their system and authorized digitally.
 Nothing could be easier.

 8. Accounts payable (who you owe money to)

 Business transactions with companies who supply you with goods and services will cause you to owe money.

 Investopedia provides this definition: Accounts payable (AP), or “payables,” refer to a company’s short-term obligations owed to its creditors or suppliers, which have not yet been paid.
 Payables appear on a company’s balance sheet as a current liability.

 You will need to create a supplier account to record this information and allow you to track to who you owe money.
 These financial records will provide you with a way to show money moved from the business bank account to the supplier.

 Business owners need to keep a good credit record so that they can continue to buy goods and services that keep them to stay in business.